djandyr/vessel-scraper/README.md

 ### Install Dependencies

-Composer is requied to install dependencies https://getcomposer.org/download/
+Composer will need to be installed, download from https://getcomposer.org/download/

 ```
 php composer.phar install